 National Maritime Museum review

 I do like the National Maritime Museum, but given Britain's rich history of war on the waves, and the fact that we won just about every battle we ever fought, it always seems a bit sparse on content to me.
 Where's the rest of it?
 I suppose we must have sunk it.
-All you'll find downstairs are some ship's figureheads, a titchy model of Nelson's Column, a gilded barge from Georgian times, two old industrial engines, a few scale models and a silver speedboat.
-That is practically it.
+All you'll find downstairs are some ship's figureheads, a titchy model of Nelson's Column, a gilded barge that looks like the one they used in the Queen's Diamond Jubilee River Pageant, two old industrial engines, a few scale models and a silver speedboat.
+That is pretty much it.
 That is downstairs done... unless you like looking at old paintings of the River Thames.
 Luckily I do, but I'm not sure how interesting they will be to a tourist.

 If you like your London history then check out that giant panorama of the city and see how much it's changed.
 Can you see Marble Arch, still standing in front of Buckingham Palace?
 It gives you a good insight into how many ships came into the Pool of London as well -- what a sight that must have been!
 That is the kind of sight I dream about.

 Upstairs is where you'll find all the moralising lessons about the evil Empire (the British Empire).
-Apparently we were a bunch of whalers and slavers and money-grabbing capitalists who brought nothing but pain and misery to everyone we ever met.
+Apparently we were a bunch of whalers and slavers and money-grabbing capitalists who brought nothing but pain and misery to everybody we ever met.
 Obviously, I apologise wholeheartedly for my part in this.
-I may have been born 170 years after slavery was abolished, but in this touchy-feely world of ours every generation has to apologise for their ancestor's behaviour.
+I may have been born 170 years after slavery was abolished (by the British), but in this touchy-feely world of ours every generation has to apologise for their ancestor's behaviour.

 After you have thoroughly depressed yourself with a stroll through that section, you are treated to an environmental lecture about how much rubbish gets thrown into the sea -- yawn.
 (What's that got to do with British naval history?)

 Most of the other exhibits are timepieces, clocks and watches, with some guns and flintlock muskets.
 They've got a lot of maps and sacks and paintings of famous sailors as well.
-They also have Captain Bligh’s sword and coconut cup, from Mutiny on the Bounty fame, which he used to measure out the rations when he was stranded on a rowing boat.
+They also have the sword and coconut cup of Captain Bligh from Mutiny on the Bounty, which he used to measure out the rations whilst he was stranded on a rowing boat.

-At this point of the review you might be thinking that it’s not worth a visit... but you’d be wrong, because I have saved the best for last.
-There aren’t many museums in London that can sell themselves with a single display case, but the National Maritime Museum is definitely one of them, because they've got hold of the actual uniform that Nelson was wearing at the Battle of Trafalgar.
-It seems almost unbelievable to me, but this is the very uniform that he was sporting onboard HMS Victory the day that he was shot.
+At this point of the review you might be thinking that it’s not worth a visit... but you’d be wrong, because I have saved the best bit for last.
+There aren’t many museums in London that can sell themselves with a single display case, but the National Maritime Museum is definitely one of them, because they've got hold of the actual uniform that Nelson was wearing when he got shot.
+It seems almost unbelievable to me, but this is the very uniform that he was sporting onboard HMS Victory at the Battle of Trafalgar.
 You can even see the torn up fluff where the bullet entered his shoulder.
 A French marksman was supposedly stationed high up in the mast of the neighbouring boat, and shot down at Nelson as he was striding around the deck.
 When you remember that both boats were rolling around in the sea and covered in gunsmoke, it was probably the greatest shot in history (or the luckiest).
 In hindsight, he probably should have removed his Admiral's hat and medals before stepping out on deck -- the marksman would have seen him sparkling like a Christmas tree.

 If I had to choose the most spine-tingling exhibit in the whole of London then this is probably it.
 When you stop and stare at the actual clothes he was wearing that fateful day, it gives you goosebumps.
 Well, it gave me goosebumps anyway.